UPDATE: Hayward Police Release Video From Deadly March Officer-Involved Shooting at Motel 6

 During those robberies, the victims were physically assaulted by the suspect or suspects before they took the victims’ purses.
 In several cases, the the passenger side windows were smashed as the suspect took the women’s purses from inside their cars.

 On March 11 at about 12 p.m., security cameras captured a robbery in a shopping center parking lot on Hesperian Boulevard.
 The suspect vehicle — a blue Volvo — enters the camera’s view before parking in the back of the lot.
-A suspect is seen exiting the Volvo before he smashes the window of a maroon SUV and robs a victim inside the SUV and flees in the Volvo.READ MORE: Arrest Made In Fatal Hit-&-Run Near San Francisco City Hall
+A suspect is seen exiting the Volvo before he smashes the window of a maroon SUV and robs a victim inside the SUV and flees in the Volvo.READ MORE: South Bay Businesses Anticipate Full Reopening in Mid-June

 Surveillance footage taken of the Volvo as it fled the area revealed it had a white passenger side mirror.
 On March 15, officers conducting extra patrol in the same shopping center where the robberies had occurred saw what appeared to be the same Volvo from the previous robbery.
 When officers tried to contact the occupants, the vehicle fled at a high rate of speed